 Learning Activities and Crafts:

 - King Nebuchadnezzar ordered the people to bow down and worship a gold statue.
 Display a number of items, one at a time, and compare it to God.
 Guide the children in considering how “things” are inanimate, can’t help us, can’t hear, man-made, etc. We can only pray to and worship the true God.
-Choose items that are age appropriate and common the the children.
-For example display toys for younger children but for older children you might display a phone, video game, sport equipment, etc.
+Choose items that are age appropriate and common to the children.
+For example display toys for younger children but for older children you might display a phone, video game, sports equipment, etc.